wyatt-connolly/cryptocrush/README.md

 ## Features:
 - Real-time cryptocurrency tracker using React hooks and SWR for state management.
 - Fetches and displays current prices, market trends, and historical data of various cryptocurrencies from Coingecko's REST API.
-- Dashboard featuring graphical representations of cryptocurrency performance over time.
+- Chart.js npm package for graphical representation of cryptocurrency performance over time.
 -

 ## Screenshots :camera_flash: